beneisner/beneisner.github.io/index.md

 You can reach me at [{{site.email}}](mailto:{{site.email}}).

 # ❗❗❗ Recent News ❗❗❗

+- 09/14/21: We just submitted a [paper](https://sites.google.com/view/transparentliquidpouring) on transparent liquid seqmentation to ICRA 2022!

 - 02/28/21: Our [paper](https://arxiv.org/abs/2003.01649) on learning to grasp objects from grasp proposal was accepted to ICRA 2021!